svecosystem/formsnap/sites/docs/content/functions/get-form-field.md

 	/** The original form object returned from the load function. */
 	form: SuperForm<T>;

-	/** A store containing the ID of the validation element for the field. */
+	/** A store containing the ID of the field errors container for the field. */
-	validationId: Writable<string>;
+	fieldErrorsId: Writable<string>;

 	/** A store containing the ID of the description element for the field. */
 	descriptionId: Writable<string>;